hbahadirsahin/gmvae/README.md

 - Initial commit may have bugs and stuff.
 - It has been tested with given data (for interview).
 Note that dataset does not contain any labels in it.
 - I will implement several updates to test this code on MNIST (as in original paper).
-- I wanted to define pipeline in a more fancier way but I got bored.
+- I wanted to define pipeline in a fancier way but I got bored.
 That's why "utils" folder is pushed but most codes in it are not being used.

 Referances:
 - https://github.com/RuiShu/vae-clustering